 There are three ways to apply:

 1. Check with your doctor to see if they will complete your assessment.
-Print the application form here or pick one up from the Transport Centre and take it to your doctor’s appointment.
+Print the application form here and take it with you.

 2. Contact a participating disability agency who will set up an appointment with you to fill out the application form and undertake an eligibility assessment.
 There may be a charge for this assessment.
 A list of participating agencies is available online at busit.co.nz.